marcospb19/blog/content/pages/about/index.md

 Since that, I spent waaay too many nights looking at a text editor.

+Here is a small bit of it: [github.com/marcospb19](https://github.com/marcospb19).

 Last year I became worried about my "programming obsession" and "missing out on life", since that, I've been trying to slow down, I look forward to touch more grass in the future.

 Thanks, grass.